Health Encyclopedia

 • Support your weight on both the cane and operated leg.
 Then step through with your good leg, putting all your weight on your foot.
 Then start the next step.

-• Walk up and down stairs using the same technique as using crutches in one hand as explained above.
+• Walk up and down stairs using the same method as using crutches in 1 hand as explained above.

 Easing into activity